microsoft/PythonProgrammingPuzzles/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
+Use your creativity to help teach AI's to program!
+To allow for solutions in multiple languages, the answer to a puzzle has to be a single input that is a basic type such as `str`, `int`, `float`, `bool`, or a `List` or `Set` (or list of lists, etc.) of them.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.